rlvoyer/rlvoyer.github.io/content/open_data_and_search_relevance.md

 The idea here is that we have a discount function in the denominator that is a monotonically increasing function of position.
 Thus, the denominator increases as we go further down the results list, meaning that each result contributes less to the overall sum of scores.
-(Strictly speaking, we use the variant second variant described on the
+(Strictly speaking, we use the second variant described on the
 [Wikipedia page for NDCG](https://en.wikipedia.org/wiki/Discounted_cumulative_gain) .)